luleonpla/Deploy-SaaS-Apps-in-Record-Time/Instructions.md

 1. [Sign up](https://developer.salesforce.com/signup) for a Salesforce developer instance using a valid email address (you can use the same email address for your username).
 2. Go to your email inbox to verify the account.
 After signing in for the first time, Salesforce may send an extra verification code to your email.
 3. Open a new tab and sign into the same Salesforce admin account.
-On the top right corner of the page, click the view profile icon, and then click **Settings**
+On the top right corner of the page, click the view profile icon, and then click **Settings**.
 4. On the left navigation pane, click **My Personal Information** to expand the related section, and then click **Reset My Security Token**.
 5. On the Reset Security Token page, click **Reset Security Token button**.
 6. Check the email inbox associated with this admin account.
 Look for an email from Salesforce.com that contains the new security token.
 Save the security token.
 You will need it later.
 7. Go back to the homepage by clicking on **home** at the top.
 On the left navigation pane, click **Company settings** to expand the related section, and then click **My Domain**.
 8. On My Domain, enter a domain name and check whether it’s available.
 9. Click on Register Domain.
 It can take few minutes to update its naming.
 You will receive an email when it’s done.
-The domain follows the pattern: *https://<subdomain>-dev-ed.my.salesforce.com*
+The domain follows the pattern: *https://<subdomain>-dev-ed.my.salesforce.com*.

 ## Task 2: Add Salesforce from the gallery